 While DBT treatment has become popular, not many people know much about its creator, Marsha M. Linehan.
 Here are a few interesting facts about the creator of DBT that you may not know.

 You may take comfort in knowing that the creator of DBT had a mental illness as well.
-Linehan was diagnosed with schizophrenia when she was younger and even institutionalized.
-While institutionalized, Marsh Linehan was subjected to seclusion, electroconvulsive therapy, and medicated with Thorazine, all common treatments at that time.
+Linehan had a schizophrenia diagnosis at a young age and was even in an institution.
+While there, Marsh Linehan was subjected to seclusion, electroconvulsive therapy, and the medication Thorazine, all common treatments at that time.

-However, since then Linehan has stated that she was misdiagnosed with schizophrenia and that her actual diagnosis was Borderline Personality Disorder.
+However, since then Linehan states that she had a schizophrenia misdiagnosis.
+And that her actual diagnosis is Borderline Personality Disorder.
 She hasn’t taken psychotropic medications since leaving the institution at 18.
 Her early diagnosis and treatments were a driving force behind her becoming the creator of DBT.

 In 1967, while praying in a small Catholic chapel, Linehan said, “One night I was kneeling in there, looking up at the cross, and the whole place became gold – and suddenly I felt something coming toward me… It was this shimmering experience, and I just ran back to my room and said, ‘I love myself.’
 It’s the first time I remember talking to myself in the first person.
-I was transformed.”
+It was a transformation.”

 DBT is actually a modified form of Cognitive Behavioral Therapy (CBT).
 Linehan developed DBT based on her psychology education and her own experience with mental illness.

-Linehan noticed that patients would often get “burnt out” and were “non-motivated”.
-She also observed that patients with mental illness, especially suicidal individuals, were raised in profoundly invalidating environments.
+Linehan took notice that patients were “burning out” and had no motivation.
+She also took note that patients with mental illness, especially suicidal individuals, had an upbringing in profoundly invalidating environments.
 This led her to focus DBT on creating a therapeutic alliance between the patient and therapist.
 DBT validates all of a patients’ feelings, while also helping them realize that some feeling and behaviors aren’t beneficial to them, and teaches them better alternatives.